How Accurate Are Air Quality Sensors in Air Purifiers?

 TVOC sensors contain elements and are not designed to run continuously; they have to be switched off for intervals; otherwise, they lose accuracy and will give false readings, so TVOC readings are not continuous.
 They also have short service life intervals, usually a maximum of 2 years.

-At InovaAir, we back all of our products with a 5-year warranty and will not implement a sensor with a maximum life of only 2 years.
+At INOVA, we back all of our home air purifiers with a sensor with a maximum life of only 2 years.
 The majority of our customers have not even replaced HEPA or carbon filters by this stage.

 Another thing to keep in mind with IAQ sensors in air purifiers is there is no raw data that you can interpret – these sensors are providing you with the air purifier manufacturer's interpretation of "good" and "bad", with no understanding of what they’re measuring, and what that means for you.
 The manufacturer decides the algorithm of measuring levels of various airborne particles, and so they define how it’s going to work; and if you want to delve into the details of how and what it's measuring such as actual particle concentrations you can’t.